-Prerequisites: Select one: DMA 080, MAT 161 or placement Corequisites: MAT 171A
+Prerequisites: MAT 161 Corequisites: MAT 171A

 This is the first of two courses designed to emphasize topics which are fundamental to the study of calculus.
 Emphasis is placed on equations and inequalities, functions (linear, polynomial, rational), systems of equations and inequalities, and parametric equations.
 Upon completion, students should be able to solve practical problems and use appropriate models for analysis and predictions.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural science/mathematics.
+This course has been approved for transfer under the CAA as a general education course in Mathematics.